jimkrantz/Stages/README.md

 ## Written Stage Briefings

-- For each stage design, a corresponding `.pdf` file is providded, serving as a written stage briefing.
+- For each stage design, a corresponding `.pdf` file is provided, serving as a written stage briefing.

 ## File Formats